codepath/android_guides/Starting-Background-Services.md

 ## Custom Threading

 In cases where we want to avoid services altogether, you might want to consider `Runnable` as a last resort.
 In 99% of cases, you will probably use a `Service` or `IntentService` but in that last 1% of cases, check [this article about threads](http://www.techotopia.com/index.php/A_Basic_Overview_of_Android_Threads_and_Thread_handlers) can get you started.
 In nearly all cases, the `IntentService` is the simplest and most robust option for background processing.
 Make sure you have a very good reason for implementing your own threading.
 Otherwise, fall back to the higher-level built in mechanisms provided by the Android framework.

-## Networking with IntentService

-If you intend to perform networking in the IntentService, keep in mind that you do not necessarily need to be concerned about blocking the main thread.
-For example, when using an IntentService with the [Android Async HTTP library](https://github.com/loopj/android-async-http), you need to use the synchronous client instead of the default asynchronous version.
-See [this example](https://github.com/loopj/android-async-http/blob/master/sample/src/main/java/com/loopj/android/http/sample/services/ExampleIntentService.java) for more information.
-Otherwise, you may get errors about the thread no longer existing since the service will executing all the statements and exit.

 ## Concluding Background Services